MicrosoftDocs/mobile-blazor-bindings/mobile-blazor-bindings/ui/css-styles.md

 ### Set Build Action to Embedded resource

 When adding a new CSS file in Visual Studio, the CSS file should automatically have its `Build Action` set to `Embedded resource` to ensure it is included in the built project.
-If it isn't, right-click on the CSS file, select Properties, and manually set `Build Action` set to `Embedded resource`.
+If it isn't, right-click on the CSS file, select Properties, and set `Build Action` to `Embedded resource`.

 ### Use correct path syntax for CSS in sub-folders